 According to Edison market research, the podcast audience is growing steadily.
 Monthly viewing has been growing an impressive 21% -24% year over year.
 If you have the time, resources, and inclination, a podcast series could help you attract a loyal audience of local homeowners who regard you as the local expert.

 You could, for instance, interview your mortgage lender sharing valuable closing cost tips for new home buyers.
-Convert the video into a podcast, then offer the podcast as a free download available on your website.
+Convert the video into a podcast and then offer the podcast as a free download available on your website.

 When you post the video to your Youtube channel, include a link to the podcast and alert viewers that they can either watch the video or listen to it as a free podcast during their commute.
 The title of your video should include keywords your audience would use, such as mortgage tips, real estate investment tips, or home seller tips.